Installing Sprout

 └── pyproject.toml

-After creating the project, open the project folder (in this case diabetes-study
+After creating the project, open the project folder (in this case diabetes-study) in your Terminal.
+You can now install Sprout locally in the project’s virtual environment with the following command:

 Terminal